kangruixiang/Ankify/README.md

 - convert note into cards easily
 - update existing cards on subsequent conversion

-The idea is that you do the Anki cards to help memorize the small details, but you always go back to your notes to understand the big concepts.
+You would do the Anki cards to help memorize the small details, but you always go back to your notes to understand the big concepts.
 Ankify allows you to do all that.

 <!-- quick introduction -->